-Exploration drilling undertaken during the Huanchaca project will use a combined mud rotary and diamond tail drill method conducted by a qualified and experienced contractor.
+Exploration drilling undertaken during the Chaquilla and Cochabamba projects will use a combined mud rotary and diamond tail drill method conducted by a qualified and experienced contractor.
 All drillholes are designed to target the Palaeozoic basement rocks beneath sedimentary rocks of the Karumba and Carpentaria Basins.
 Drilling at the proposed sites aim to test magnetic anomalies interpreted to be igneous and associated rocks similar to those that host the Cerro Rico de Potosi silver-tin deposit in Bolivia and possibly analogous to the Red Dome copper-gold deposit and Mt Leyshon/Mt Wright gold deposit.

-The diamond core drilling will be either (NQ) 45.1mm or (HQ) 61.1mm in diameter and have target depths to 200m.
-The target depths and diamond tails for the two initial drillholes are below in Table 4.
+The diamond core drilling will be either (NQ) 45.1mm or (HQ) 61.1mm in diameter and have a target of 300m.
+The target depths and diamond tails for the initial drillhole is detailed below in Table 5.
 Actual hole depths may exceed predicted depths.
 The on-duty geologist will inform if the target has been reached.
+The estimated target depth for the Chaquilla project has yet to be confirmed, but target depths will likely range from between 50m to 300m.